anuragjain67/django-sql-reports/README.rst

        But later on we will only have read only connection.

 2. Add the pagination feature.
+3. Add hooks:
-3. Add hooks to filter out reports.
+        1. Filter out the reports.
+        2. Own format out.
+Add example for JSON format output.
 4. Add more test cases and add travis.
 5. Add proper docs with screenshots.
 6. Add south support for migration purpose.
 7. Reporting Chart.
-8. Provide JSON Only.
-9. Add the celery features to execute report in backend.
-10. Add the send email feature.
+8. Add the celery features to execute report in backend and add send email feature.
-11. Add this DockerFile for faster demo.
+9. Add this DockerFile for faster demo.
-12. Add Playground feature for testing reports.
+10. Add Playground feature for testing reports.